OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/vgpu.md

 When assigning vGPUs to VMs, these profiles appear as selectable devices corresponding to the MIG slices you configured.

 {{< alert title="Important" color="success" >}}
-After creating new MIG partitions, profiles may take some time to update depending on the monitoring configuration.
-To update the profiles immediately, you can use the `onehost forceupdate <hostid>` command.
+After creating new MIG partitions, profiles take time to update depending on the monitoring configuration; this time depends on the [installation's monitoring configuration]({{% relref "../../..//product/cloud_system_administration/resource_monitoring/monitoring_system#monitor-alert-configuration" %}}).
+To update the profiles immediately, run the `onehost forceupdate <hostid>` command.
 {{< /alert >}}